Prapthi564/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/07-Implement the Azure IoT Hub.md

    ![](../images/lab7-image5.png)

-1. If you do not see your new device, **Refresh** the IoT devices page.
+1. If you do not see your new device, **refresh** the IoT devices page.

    ![](../images/lab7-image6.png)